 Virginia Vein Care

-While ultrasound-guided sclerotherapy uses imaging equipment to guide the needle, the cosmetic sclerotherapy approach is performed visually by an experienced sclerotherapist.
+While ultrasound-guided sclerotherapy uses imaging equipment to guide the needle, the cosmetic sclerotherapy approach is performed visually by a seasoned sclerotherapist.

 What Is Cosmetic Sclerotherapy?